Potato and Cheese Pierogies with Sausage and Cabbage

 - 16 oz. frozen potato and cheese pierogies or any variety

-- 1 cup low fat sour cream or plain Greek yogurt for serving (optional)
+- 1 cup low fat sour cream or use plain Greek yogurt, for serving, optional

 - In a large skillet, heat 1 Tbsp. oil over medium heat.
 Add the onions and cabbage and sauté them, stirring occasionally, until they are tender and starting to brown, about 15 minutes.